the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 - [ ] write files to discuss for every lab, and new lines that appear, for myself as notes

-- [] make sure lab3 works
+- [x] make sure lab3 works

 - [o] @arjun @ibrahim the lab3 evaluator runs out of memory
-    - Ibrahim is going to give me an option to go up to 3GB
+    - Aug 2 14:30 Ibrahim is going to give me an option to go up to 3GB
+    - even with 3GB it crashed, but now due to a different error: std:bad_alloc (which is from tensorflow)
+        - Ibrahim can make the instances bigger

 - [x] push base autograder image that has emnist_lines and iam_lines in processed

 - [ ] make sure lab4 works

 - [ ] make sure lab6 works (circleci)
-    - [ ] get circleci humming again
+    - [x] get circleci humming again
+    - [ ] write instructions for lab6

 - [ ] make sure lab7 works
     - [ ] get flask and lambda to be working again on basic characterpredictor
     - [ ] use LinePredictor and update test scripts to CURL sample line files

 - [ ] make sure lab5 works (probably need to solve the problem saving files)

+- [ ] @saurabh be able to accept variable-length image inputs (at least for the lstm_ctc model)
+- [ ] @saurabh clean up notebooks: don't need as many, just need to show data
+- [ ] @saurabh improve accuracy everywhere we can

 ## Next